-In addition to default provisions mentioned earlier in this section, this loan has an additional default trigger associated with the Borrower's rating being reduced to a category below BBB+ by S&P, BBB+ by Fitch or below Baa1 by Moody's, or if the Borrower's rating is removed, withdrawn for credit-related reasons or suspended for any reason.
+In addition to default provisions mentioned earlier in this section, both the Term Loan and Revolving Loan have an additional default trigger associated with the Borrower's rating being reduced to a category below BBB+ by S&P, BBB+ by Fitch or below Baa1 by Moody's, or if the Borrower's rating is removed, withdrawn for credit-related reasons or suspended for any reason.
 In any of these situations occur, the Loan shall be subject to mandatory prepayment.